 When the day of your event finally arrives you want to be ready.
 The first email your customers receive on that day should be a welcome message from you.
 It needs to have contact and location info, itineraries and insight.
 Basically it should be a one stop shop for everything they will need to navigate your event.
 If you are using an app as well for you events you should encourage people to download that as soon as they register but send them a remind of the app on the day of the event.

 Another necessity is social media monitoring.
 If guests are having problems at your event, they will turn to social media to vent and they will probably use your hashtag.
 If you are monitoring social media you can catch any issues early and solve them.
 You can also engage with influencers and generally seem more connected to your attendees.

 Your amazing event is finished but you are not!
 Make sure you send out a thank you email to all of your guests and don’t forget to encourage them to attend your next event.

 It is also important to look at your event analytics.
 You set goals, tracked your progress and measured everything you did.
 Now it is time to put all that great data to use.
 Analyse your data to see if you met your goals, which channels were most effective at reaching your audience and what part of your event is generating the most buzz.
 All of this info can be used to make your next event more successful so don’t waste it.

 Now you are done with your event and you can rest.
 At least until you need to start planning for your next big event.

 However, if all of that seems a bit overwhelming, Glaziers Hall can help.
+We have a range of spaces whether you need a conference venue in London or something for a smaller away day or meeting.
 Our event experts can help you streamline the events planning process.
 Call us today to find out more.